 This program recognizes your past experience as an RN and focuses on the changing aspects of the nursing profession (increased scope of practice, technology, and leadership).

-The Saskatchewan Registered Nurses’ Association (SRNA) is responsible for the approval of Registered Nursing Bridging Program for Re-entry to Practice.
+The College of Registered Nurses of Sasktchewan (CRNS) is responsible for the approval of Registered Nursing Bridging Program for Re-entry to Practice.
 The approval criterion ensures that graduates meet the standards and have achieved the minimum competencies for practice as set forth by the SRNA.

 Three intakes - September, January and May.
 Program is semesterized and offered in four semesters.

 The program is offered by online learning.
 The learning method is home study with online modules.
 You will require a computer and high-speed internet access.

 There are 9 theory courses, one lab and one clinical practice education components.
 You have three years to complete the program.
 You will have 16 weeks to complete each theory course.
 Some courses have prerequisites.

 There are wonderful study skills tools on the internet.
 One that former students recommend is Survey, Question, Read, Recite, Review (SQ3R).
 Type this into a search engine to find resources using this strategy.
 Saskatchewan Polytechnic Library also has a wealth of resources that they direct you to help you study, write exams and write papers.